csymapp/Sheets2Resume/quickstart.md

 - [a github account](quickstart?id=setting-up-a-github-account). *This is optional and its only for more technical users*

 If you already have a google account and would like to jump straight in, you can skip these steps and go to [Running the Code](running-the-code)

-### Setting up a google account
+## Setting up a google account

-You can either user a regular gmail(google) account, or you can set up a google account for your business (using a private email address such as privateemail@cseco.co.ke hosted either by google or elsewhere).
+Although this step is not about setting up gmail, if you already have a gmail account, you are good to go and you can safely skip this step.

+We will guide through the rest of the step through a way that you can use to skip google phone verification if all goes well.

+To set up a google acccount without being asked for a verification phone number (which will not be accepted after you open `too many` accounts with it), you need to first have a private email such as privateemail@cseco.co.ke.
+Setting up the mail server is beyond the scope of these instructions.

-#### Creating a new account on mail-in-a-box server
+### Creating a new account on mail-in-a-box server

-If you emails are hosted using a mail-in-a-box server, you can easily create a new email using the following command to make an API call:
+If your emails are hosted using a mail-in-a-box server, you can easily create a new email using the following command to make an API call:

 ```bash
 curl -s -X POST "https://{domain}/admin/mail/users/add" -d "email={email}" -d "password={password}" -u "{adminEmail}:{adminPassword}"
 ```
+This bash command can be run in [this noteboook](https://colab.research.google.com/github/adventHymnals/resources/blob/master/Bash_Tools.ipynb).
+Or you can create a new notebook to run it (this is the safer way), if you do not have access to a linux machine.

+Or you can the more easily use your admin interface to create the email.

-You can either create an account either:
+With your private email at hand, you can now create an google account either:
-- Directly
+- Directly (you will need a phone number for verification)
 - From an invite from google workspace

-##### Creating Directly
+#### Creating Directly
 Armed with your new email account, create a youtube account using that email address.
-For this go to youtube, or any other Google service and click either `sign in` or if you are already logged in to Google, click your profile picture, then `switch account`, then `add account`.
+For this go to youtube, or any other Google service like google drive, etc, and click either `sign in` or if you are already logged in to Google, click your profile picture, then `switch account`, then `add account`.
 You should end up on the following page.

 ![New Account](_images/google/new_account.png 'New Account')